-SECTION 2B-113.
+SECTION 2B-112.
 AUTHENTICATION PROCEDURE.

-(a) An authentication procedure consists of a commercially reasonable procedure established by agreement of the parties for the purpose of (i) verifying that records, messages or performances are those of the respective parties, or (ii) detecting error in the transmission or the content of an electronic message, record, or performance.
+(a) A procedure established by agreement of the parties for the purpose of verifying that electronic records, messages, or performances are those of the respective parties or detecting errors in the transmission or the content of an electronic message, record, or performance constitutes an authentication procedure if the procedure so established is commercially reasonable.
 An authentication procedure may require the use of algorithms or other codes, identifying words or numbers, encryption, callback procedures, or similar security devices.

-(b) Commercial reasonableness of an authentication procedure is a question of law to be determined by the court in light of the commercial circumstances, the purposes of the authentication procedure, the relative position of the parties and the procedures in general use for similar types of transactions or messages.
+(b) The commercial reasonableness of an authentication procedure is a question of law to be determined by the court in light of the commercial circumstances at the time of the agreement, the purposes of the authentication procedure, the relative position of the parties and the procedures in general use for similar types of transactions or messages.

-Uniform Law Source: Article 4A 201; 202.
-Selected Issues:
+Uniform Law Source: Article 4A-201; 202.

-Should more specific provision be made for the determination а. of what is a reasonable procedure or should reasonableness not be used as a limit on the parties' contract?
-Reporter's Notes:
+a.
+Should more specific provision be made for the determination of what is a reasonable procedure or should reasonableness not be used as a limit on the parties' contract?